 Follow-up is completed for PIPs 3 - 6 months after the PIP approval letter for the SFY monitoring is emailed to the county.
-The Work First staff assigned to complete the monitoring follow-up is required to send a notice to the county two weeks prior to the follow-up.
+The Work First CQIS is required to send a notice to the county two weeks prior to the follow-up.
 A case type audit plan is completed in NC FAST based on the findings cited in the PIP.
-Ten cases are pulled for each finding if cases are available.
-If ten cases are not available for each finding, all available cases are monitored.
-Follow-up monitoring can be conducted by conference call with the DSS agency sending required documents to the DSS or by an on-site monitoring.
-The process is the same as above for Work First Monitoring.
+Ten-fifteen cases are pulled for each finding if cases are available.
+If ten-fifteen cases are not available for each finding, all available cases are monitored.
+Follow-up monitoring can be conducted by conference call with the DSS agency sending required documents to the DSS, uploading required documents in NC FAST or by an on-site monitoring.
+The audit plan process is the same as above for Work First Monitoring.
 Counties are emailed a results letter for the monitoring follow-up within 30 days of the conducted follow-up monitoring.
 The letter is a PIP closure letter if no findings cited for the follow-up.
 If findings are cited when the follow-up is conducted, the PIP will continue until another SFY monitoring is conducted or another follow-up is completed.
 A closure letter is required to be sent to the county for all PIPs closures.